 You may notice this error message in MailBluster as well:

-If this is set to Disabled, then you can be sure that your AWS account is missing other configurations that MailBluster creates.
-If you face issues like this, then it’s best to enter your AWS credentials again in MailBluster by going to your Brand > Settings > AWS page and click the Save connection button.
-If everything works fine, it will create the necessary configurations in your AWS Account again.
+If this is set to Disabled, it indicates that your AWS account is missing some configurations that MailBluster creates.
+To resolve this, re-enter your AWS credentials in MailBluster by navigating to Brand > Settings > AWS and clicking the Save connection button.
+If successful, this will recreate the necessary configurations in your AWS account.

-If you need to generate AWS credentials properly in AWS then please follow this guide:Connect MailBluster With Your AWS Account.
-Be sure to sign in as IAM User in AWS.
+If you need guidance on generating AWS credentials properly, please follow this guide::Connect MailBluster With Your AWS Account.
+Ensure that you are signed in as an IAM User in AWS while performing this process..

 According to Amazon SES’s best practices, it’s recommended to keep your bounce rate below 5% and your complaint rate below 0.1% to ensure optimal email deliverability.
 Exceeding these thresholds can lead to temporary suspension of your account’s ability to send emails.